 - Add the dressing to the quinoa mixture.
 Toss to mix well.
 Taste and adjust seasonings.
 Chill.

 If you need a healthy gluten-free recipe, make a quinoa salad.
-Otherwise, you can make this tabouli recipe with bulgur, farro or any favorite grain.
-It doesn’t matter what base you use or if you spell it tabouli or tabbouleh, it’s delicious and nutritious.
+Otherwise, you can make this tabouli recipe with bulgur, farro or any of your other favorite grains.
+It doesn’t matter what base you use or if you spell it tabouli or tabbouleh, it’s a delicious and nutritious dish.